adriandelfin1/AdrianReactApp/README.md

 This repository contains the source code for a real-time chat web application, built with the MERN stack (MongoDB, Express.js, React, Node.js).
 The application offers a dynamic, intuitive, and robust platform for real-time communication, mirroring popular messaging platforms in functionality and user experience.

 ## Key Features:
+**Login and registration authentication** Users are able to create an account and log in to those accounts so they can add friends that they can interact with through the app.
 **Direct Messages:** Users can send direct, private messages to other users.
-**Multimedia and Screen Sharing:** The application supports sharing of multimedia content, including images, videos, and files.
 **Voice, Video, and Screen Sharing Chat:** Integrated with WebRTC to facilitate direct peer-to-peer communication for voice, video, and screen sharing chat.
 ## Technologies Used:
 **Front-end:** React for building user interface components.